bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

    * **Xamarin project configuration**: the solution configuration, set up in Visual Studio, that you wish to run on Bitrise.
    * **Xamarin platform**: the target platform of your solution configuration.

-{% include message_box.html type="note" title="Debug inputs" content="In the Debug input group, you can configure the Step further: set the building tool, set additional flags for the NUnit Console Runner, and configure whether you want to build your test projects before running test."%}
+{% include message_box.html type="note" title="Debug inputs" content="In the Debug input group, you can configure the Step further: set the building tool, set additional flags for the NUnit Console Runner, and configure whether you want to build your test projects before running tests."%}

+### UI testing

+For UI tests, we strongly recommend using our `App Center upload and schedule tests` Step.
+You need to set up the tests in the Visual Studio App Center - [read more about it in our guide](/testing/run-your-tests-in-the-app-center/).
+Let's go through the process in brief.

+1. Add the `App Center upload and schedule tests` Step to your workflow.

+   This Step should be after the `NuGet restore` Step: you will want to install all your dependencies before running tests on your app.
+2. Fill in the required inputs of the Step.
+You can find all these in the App Center after setting up your test run: check the **Submit** tab.